Joaquin Romaguera: Life and career

-Other roles Romaguera sang with the NYCO included Monostatos in Mozart's The Magic Flute (1969); Goro in Puccini's Madama Butterfly (1969); the Village Drunk in Dmitri Shostakovich's Lady Macbeth of the Mtsensk District (1970); the Chief Justice in Giuseppe Verdi's Un ballo in maschera (1971, 1974); Nathaniel in Jacques Offenbach's The Tales of Hoffmann (1972); Little Bat in Carlisle Floyd's Susannah (1972); Normanno in Donizetti's Lucia di Lammermoor (1974); Spoleta in Puccini's Tosca (1974); Slave in Richard Strauss's Salome (1975); Dr. Blind in Johann Strauss II's Die Fledermaus (1975); the Emperor Altoum in Puccini's Turandot (1975, 1977); Balthasar Zorn in Richard Wagner's Die Meistersinger von Nürnberg (1975); Nereo in Arrigo Boito's Mefistofele (1977); The Pony Express rider in Puccini's La fanciulla del West (1977); and Pisoni in Robert Wright and George Forrest's Song of Norway (1981).
+Other roles Romaguera sang with the NYCO included Monostatos in Mozart's The Magic Flute (1969); Goro in Puccini's Madama Butterfly (1969); the Village Drunk in Dmitri Shostakovich's Lady Macbeth of the Mtsensk District (1970); the Chief Justice in Giuseppe Verdi's Un ballo in maschera (1971, 1974); Nathaniel in Jacques Offenbach's The Tales of Hoffmann (1972); Little Bat in Carlisle Floyd's Susannah (1972); Normanno in Donizetti's Lucia di Lammermoor (1974); Spoletta in Puccini's Tosca (1974); Slave in Richard Strauss's Salome (1975); Dr. Blind in Johann Strauss II's Die Fledermaus (1975); the Emperor Altoum in Puccini's Turandot (1975, 1977); Balthasar Zorn in Richard Wagner's Die Meistersinger von Nürnberg (1975); Nereo in Arrigo Boito's Mefistofele (1977); The Pony Express rider in Puccini's La fanciulla del West (1977); and Pisoni in Robert Wright and George Forrest's Song of Norway (1981).

 Romaguera also sang operas with other organizations.
-In 1967 he portrayed Nicolas Orsini in the world premiere of Alberto Ginastera's Bomarzo with the Opera Society of Washington; a role he recorded on disc and repeated a year later at the NYCO.
+In 1967 he portrayed Nicolás Orsini in the world premiere of Alberto Ginastera's Bomarzo with the Opera Society of Washington; a role he recorded on disc and repeated a year later at the NYCO.
 In 1969 he portrayed Cassio in Giuseppe Verdi's Otello with the Boston Symphony Orchestra conducted by Erich Leinsdorf at the Tanglewood Music Festival.
 That same year he sang the title role in the world premiere of Ashley Vernon's The Triumph of Punch at the Brooklyn Academy of Music.
 In 1982 he portrayed Captain Pirzel in the United States premiere of Bernd Alois Zimmermann's Die Soldaten with conductor Sarah Caldwell and the Opera Company of Boston.
 That same year he sang Emperor Altoum with the San Diego Opera.
 In 1991 he sang Goro in Madama Butterfly for the Baltimore Opera Company.